Replace your front door

 From simple timber structures draped in climbing plants to a small over door roof or canopy to grand stone pillared porticos; it will draw the eye and add heaps of kerb appeal.
 This stylish metal porch with zinc roof doesn’t close the door in but really makes the entrance inviting.

 Add some greenery

 Adding a touch of green and a splash of colour with plants and shrubs will enhance the simplest of entrances.
-In this example where the door opens directly onto the street (we arent all lucky enough to have a driveway on our property) the door is framed by 2 perfectly pruned bushes with bright red flowers.
-Easy to maintain they are inviting and a cost effective way of adding a touch of style.
+In this example the door opens directly onto the street.
+We aren’t all lucky enough to have a driveway on our property but this door is framed by 2 perfectly pruned bushes with bright red flowers.
+They are inviting, easy to maintain and a cost effective way of adding a touch of style.